Eugene Hackmann: Biography

 His decision to favor services in the Ruthenian language at the Metropolitan Cathedral led to Romanian protests in 1866 and 1867.
 Writer George Sion criticized the lack of national pride among Romanian professors at the seminary during Hackmann’s time.
-Bishop Hackmann was known among the Romanians as "Eugene the Schismate" (Eugenie Schismatul).
+Archpriest Mihai Ivasiuc claimed in 1998 that bishop Hackmann was known among the Romanians as "Eugene the Schismate" (Eugenie Schismatul).

 In 1863, he was elected as president of the "Romanian Reunion" organization.
 However, he did not fulfill his duties, with vicepresident Gheorghe Hurmuzachi acting as the de facto leader.
 He formally led the organization until 1865.

 Metropolitan of Bukovina and Dalmatia

 Many Romanians in the Austro-Hungarian Empire supported creating a single metropolitanate for all Orthodox Romanians.
 Hackmann opposed this, instead advocating for a separate Metropolitanate of Bukovina.
 In 1861, the Bukovinian clergy voted to elevate the bishopric to metropolitan rank.

 In 1862, Romanian leaders from across the empire, including Eudoxiu Hurmuzachi, petitioned Franz Joseph I of Austria for a unified Orthodox metropolitanate independent from the Serbian Orthodox Church.
 Andrei Șaguna of Transylvania supported including Bukovina, but Hackmann resisted.

 On 23 January 1873, the Diocese of Bukovina was elevated to metropolitan rank, incorporating two Slavic dioceses from Dalmatia, and Hackmann was appointed Archbishop of Czernowitz and Metropolitan of Bukovina and Dalmatia.
 He died suddenly in Vienna on 12 April 1873, before enthronement.
 He was buried in the Holy Spirit Cathedral and left funds for an almshouse in Czernowitz and a church in his native village.
+Among those who attended his funeral was the Austrian minister of education, Karl Ritter von Stremayr.
 His nephew was the Romanian jurist Maximilian Hacman.

 Hackmann served as the first Marshal of the Duchy of Bukovina (1862–1864), succeeded by Eudoxiu Hurmuzachi.
 He was a Commander of the Order of Franz Joseph and an honorary citizen of Czernowitz and Siret.
 During the monarchy, a street in Czernowitz bore the name Bischof-Hackmann-Gasse.

-Because of his pro-Ruthenian policies, Ukrainian historiography often presents him as "an Ukrainian cleric of Ukrainian origin", a claim contested by the Romanian historians, who claim that he was "a pure Romanian".
+Because of his pro-Ruthenian policies, Ukrainian historiography often presents him as "an Orthodox cleric of Ukrainian origin", a claim contested by the Romanian historians, who claim that he was "a pure Romanian".